-- HER2 gene—suggests an aggressive form of cancer
+- HER2 gene—suggests an advanced form of cancer

 Treatment may include one or more of the following:

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via an IV.
+It may be given in many forms, such as pill, injection, and by IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
-Chemotherapy drugs for IBC may include:

 Radiation therapy is the use of radiation to kill cancer cells.
-It may be necessary in cases when chemotherapy prior to surgery isn't effective.
-Radiation may be used to shrink cancer cells in advance of surgery.
-Types of radiation therapy include:
+It may be used:

-There are other factors about your specific type of cancer that can affect treatment such as:
+There are other factors that can affect treatment such as:

-Hormone receptors—some cancers have hormone receptors attached to them.
-Certain drugs can target these receptors to help control or eliminate the cancer.
-This hormone therapy may include drugs such as:
+- Hormone receptors—Some cancers have hormone receptors attached to them.
+Certain medicines can target them to help control or kill the cancer.

-HER2—Cancers with the HER2 gene tend to be more aggressive.
-Drugs that may be effective against HER2-positive cancer include:
+- HER2—Cancers with the HER2 gene tend to be more aggressive.
+Certain medicines may be effective against HER2-positive cancer.